Also see

 Unfortunately, the simple difference set up used in the Normal serial operation does not work for the Babbage parallel operation - expected operations are done out of sequence, and the results are just wrong.

 To correct the parameters set into the Babbage machine, you MUST Subtract various differences.
-For exact details, see the code in parallel operation, Babbage
+Perform the following in exactly this order.

 15. Some computed example results